Polyphosphate: Use as food additives

 Sodium polyphosphate (E452(i)), potassium polyphosphate (E452(ii)), sodium calcium polyphosphate (E452(iii)) and calcium polyphosphate (E452(iv)) are used as food additives (emulsifiers, humectants, sequestrants, stabilisers, and thickeners).
 They are not known to pose any potential health risk other than those generally attributed to other phosphate sources (including those naturally occurring in food).
 While concerns have been raised regarding detrimental effects on the bones and cardiovascular diseases, as well as hyperphosphatemia, these seem to be relevant only for exaggerated consumption of phosphate sources.
-In all, reasonable consumption (up to 40 mg phosphate per kg of body weight per day) seem to pose no health risk.
+In all, reasonable consumption (up to 40 mg phosphate per kg of body weight per day) seems to pose no health risk.

+Use as fire retardants

+Polyphosphates are widely recognized today as effective fire retardants due to their ability to promote char formation and inhibit flame propagation.
+When exposed to heat, polyphosphates decompose to form phosphoric acid, which facilitates the creation of a protective char layer on the material’s surface.
+This barrier reduces heat transfer, limits oxygen access, and suppresses the release of flammable gases, making polyphosphates a key component in modern fire-retardant formulations across various industries, including both polymer composites and wood based products.